McLeodMoores/xl4j/TUTORIAL.md

     return new IsdaYieldCurveConvention(moneyMarketDayCount, swapDayCount, swapInterval, curveDayCount, businessDayConvention, xlSpotDays.getAsInt());
   }
 ```
 The ```@XLFunction``` annotation means that this method is available from Excel.
 The fields are self-explanatory: the name of the function, a more detailed description and the category that the function will appear in.
 None of these properties are mandatory - the default value for the name is the method name, the class name for the category and an empty description if they are not filled in.
 There are other properties that will be discussed in more detail later.
-The ```@XLArgument``` properties have the same meaning as those in the function annotation.
+The ```@XLParameter``` properties have the same meaning as those in the function annotation.

 After this function is built, it can be called from Excel